nevets512/fetch-balances-evm/README.md

 # Ethereum Token Balances Retriever

-This is a Node.js script that uses the ethers.js library to interact with the Ethereum blockchain.
+This is a Node.js script that uses the ethers.js library and the `ethereum-block-by-date` library to interact with the Ethereum blockchain.
 It retrieves token balances for a list of Ethereum addresses for a list of specified tokens and writes these balances to a CSV file.
-This script is particularly useful for anyone needing to track balances for multiple addresses and tokens on the Ethereum blockchain.
+The balances are retrieved at a specific block, which is determined by a given date and time.
+This script is particularly useful for anyone needing to track balances for multiple addresses and tokens on the Ethereum blockchain at a certain point in time.

 ## Prerequisites

 Before running this script, ensure that you have Node.js installed in your environment.
 You will also need the following Node.js packages:

 - `ethers`: Ethereum blockchain interaction
+- `ethereum-block-by-date`: Fetch Ethereum block by date
 - `dotenv`: Environment variable handler
 - `csv-parser`: CSV parsing
 - `fs`: File system interaction